conda-forge/conda-forge.github.io/blog/2025-04-11-ten-years-of-conda-forge.md

 happen behind various institutional caching layers.
 This tells us that the fruits of this community collaboration are having an enormous impact.
-If you'd like to share where conda-forge has saved you hours of work, streamlined your processes, or made some ideas possible at all, please also jump in on the zulip link above!
+If you'd like to share where conda-forge has saved you hours of work, streamlined your processes, or made some ideas possible at all, please also jump in on the Zulip link above!

 ## Why today?